Make the best Brussels sprouts this holiday season with this recipe for Brussels sprouts with bacon and onions with sage and maple syrup.

 - 1 tbsp minced fresh sage

 - Add Brussels sprouts and 1/4 cup of water.
 Cover and cook for 7-9 minutes, shaking the pan frequently to ensure even cooking.
+Brussels sprouts should caramelize and brown on one side.

 - Add bacon and onions back to pan, season with salt and continue cooking for another minute.